 If you're interested in enabling SSO, speak to your Account Manager or email email@example.com

 Enable sign up form rejection

-With Mentorloop, you have the option to turn on the sing up form rejection feature.
+With Mentorloop, you have the option to turn on the signup form rejection feature, otherwise known as the "approval toggle".
 When enabled, anyone signing up to the program must be approved manually by you, the program coordinator, before joining the program.
 As with most things, there are pros and cons to opting for this approach:

 - Gives you complete control over who joins your program

 - Helps you manage participant numbers and mentor:mentee imbalances

 - Gives you greater insight into the people signing up to your program

 - It's not always the best user experience, especially when used for an expression of interest - after taking time to create a profile, having to await approval can affect their first impressions of the program